Tafara-N/simple_shell/README.md

 Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl Your shell should not have any memory leaks
 No more than 5 functions per file
-All your header files should be include guarded
+- All your header files should be include guarded
-Use system calls only when you need to (why?)
+- Use system calls only when you need to ([why?](https://www.quora.com/Why-are-system-calls-expensive-in-operating-systems))
-Write a README with the description of your project You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
-Format, see Docker
+- Write a `README` with the description of your project
+- You should have an `AUTHORS` file at the root of your repository, listing all individuals having contributed content to the repository.
+Format, see [Docker](https://github.com/moby/moby/blob/master/AUTHORS)
-GitHub
-*There should be one project repository per group.
-If you and your partner have a repository with the same name in both your accounts, you risk a 0% score.
-Add your partner as a collaborator. *

 # More Info